31v1/cppbasics/README.md

 ## 🧊🐻 Narrative Continuity

-This module introduces Mikhail Ursov, a trained polar bear cosmonaut beginning his technical preparation.
+This module introduces Belyy Ursov, a trained polar bear cosmonaut beginning her technical preparation.
 The exercises simulate simple tasks performed during early training at the Polar Aerospace Operations Base — a remote, highly specialized facility where professionalism remains constant, even if the operators have paws.